GoogleChrome/chrome-app-codelab/lab8_webresources/README.md

     }
     ```

+8. Test your modified app: open the app, right-click, and select Reload App.
-Assuming no mistakes were made, you should now have a thumbnail of every image URL dropped into the TODO list app.
+Assuming no mistakes were made, you should now have a thumbnail of every image URL dropped into the Todo list app.

+> Note: If you get stuck and want to see the app in action, go to `chrome://extensions`,
+load the unpacked [2_loading_resources](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab8_webresources/2_loading_resources), and launch the app from a new tab.

-> The loadImage() method above is not the best solution for this problem, because it doesn't handle errors correctly and it could cache images in a local filesystem.
+The loadImage() method above is not the best solution for this problem, because it doesn't handle errors correctly and it could cache images in a local filesystem.
 We are working on a library that will be much more robust and easier to use.

 # Takeaways: